TobiasWallner/plotpp/README.md

 	sudo apt-get install gnuplot
 	```
 	Note: The project can be build without gnuplot,
-	since this library will only communicate with through pipes.
+	since this library will only communicate with gnuplot through pipes.
 	But you will need gnuplot to display the graphical plots.

 Examples